telerik/kendo-angular-messages/CONTRIBUTING.md

 You can contribute by:

 * Submitting bug-fixes.
-* Proposing document or existing code updates.
+* Proposing changes in documentation or updates to existing code.
-* Building up on features and functionalities.
+* Adding features or missing functionalities.

 ## Steps to Contribute